rockit-astro/opsd/README.md

 `ops` is a commandline utility that controls the operations daemon.

+`python34-warwick-w1m-operations` is a python module with the common ops code.

 See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the W1m software architecture and instructions for developing and deploying the code.

 ### Software Setup